Best Italian Cheesecake (Authentic Recipe)

 - In a large mixing bowl, beat together the cream cheese and mascarpone cheese until smooth and creamy.

-- Add the sugar and vanilla (citrus zests, if using) and continue to beat until well combined.
+- Add the sugar, vanilla, and citrus zest and beat until well combined.

 - In a separate bowl, whip the heavy cream with an electric mixer or stand mixer until stiff peaks form.